squinkylabs/SquinkyVCV/docs/ev3.md

 In EV3, VCO 1 is always the master.
 Turning on the sync switch for VCO 3 will slave VCO 3 to VCO1.

 All of then fun involves the relationship between the pitch settings of the master and the slave.
-Usually the slave needs to be set higher.
+Usually the slave needs to be set higher than the master.
 Often some changing CV is used to move the slave pitch offset to create dynamic timbres.
 ADSR is always a good modulation source, although anything can be used.

 There is more information on sync below.